heig-vd-dai-course/heig-vd-dai-course/11.01-ssh-and-scp/01-course-material/README.md

 Most secure protocols rely on cryptography to encrypt the data.
 The data is encrypted with an encryption key.

-It is not possible to read the data without the encryption key.
+Without the encryption key, it is not possible to read the data.

 Most secure protocols rely on a key pair to authenticate the client (SSH, GPG etc.).
 The key pair is composed of a public key and a private key.